adrianokerber/erp-api/README.md

-# ERP - Enterprise Resource Planning [Back-end]
-A simplified Enterprise Resource Planning (A.K.A.: ERP) system.
+# ERP.API - A simplified Enterprise Resource Planning solution
-Created as a **RESTful API** on .NET using **ASP.NET** framework, made to solve day-by-day business management.
-We apply the concepts of Clean Architecture and Clean Code as much as possible.
+This project is a study that aims to put together back-end technologies in an applied context that is the Enterprise Resource Planning (A.K.A.: ERP) solution.
+We are going to apply the concepts of Clean Architecture and Clean Code as much as possible.
+The final expected result is a **RESTful API** on .NET using **ASP.NET** framework, made to solve day-by-day business management.

 > Warning: Currently this is just a study not a software for production purposes.
 Feel free to use the system at your own risk.
 We do not take responsability for any damage caused by this software.